The Agentic Operating Model

 The Overlap Moment

 Here's the asymmetry that makes this transition irreversible: agents never sleep, never go on holiday, and don't need to go to lunch.
-They operate on machine time — continuous, tireless, and consistent.
-While your planners rest, agents are observing, learning, and acting.
+They operate on machine time, continuous, tireless, and consistent.
+While your planners rest, agents are observing, learning, and acting on the Decision Stream.
 They take care of the repetitive and mundane tasks so that when your team arrives each morning, they can focus entirely on the decisions that truly need human insight: the novel, the ambiguous, the strategic.

 Start your agentic transition

-See how Autonomy progresses from copilot to autonomous mode.
+See how Autonomy progresses from copilot to autonomous mode across six decision domains.